lb3361/gigatron-lcc/README.md

      for temporaries.

   *  Additional registers include: word registers named `T0` to `T3`, scratch bytes `B0` and `B1`, long accumulator `LAC`, long accumulator extension byte `LAX`, floating point sign and exponent bytes `FAS` and `FAE`, and a stack pointer `SP`.
 ROMs that provide suitable native support may dictate the location some of these registers.
 Otherwise they are allocated by the linker in the upper half ot page zero.
 In general, these locations, as well as `sysArgs[0..7]`, can be used by the compiler or the runtime, and therefore are not safe to use from C programs.

+   * Since the DEV7 rom offers a true 16 bits stack pointer, GLCC2
+     makes SP equal to vSP, allowing the use of efficient opcodes such as LDLW and STLW to access non-register local variables.

 The function prologue first saves `vLR` and constructs a stack frame by adjusting `SP`.
 It then saves the callee-saved registers onto the